Unemployment Insurance Overview

 After exhausting those benefits, individuals in states with rising unemployment can qualify for an additional 13 weeks of benefits—or 20 weeks in some states through the Extended Benefits (EB) program.

-On Friday March 27 the Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed.
-Part of the two trillion dollars in spending in the CARES Act included significant investment in state unemployment insurance programs.
-For a more detailed summary of everything included in the CARES act read our NCSL brief on the bill.
+On Friday, March 27, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed.
+Part of the $2 trillion in spending in the act includes significant investment in state unemployment insurance programs.
+For a more detailed summary of everything included in the CARES Act, read our NCSL brief on the bill.

 The CARES act affects unemployment insurance in the following ways: